pcrain/GungeonCraft/readme.md

 ### Features

-- 80 new items, including
+- 85 new items, including
-	+ 39 new guns
+	+ 41 new guns
-	+ 28 new passive items
+	+ 30 new passive items
-	+ 13 new active items
+	+ 14 new active items
 - Lore for all new guns and items
 - Two New Shops
 	+ Companion Shop: sells 3 random unlocked companions (including modded) at half price.
 Guaranteed to spawn on the first floor each run.
 	+ Bartering Shop: trades 3 random D-A tier items for any higher-tiered item.
 Guaranteed to spawn on the second or third floor each run.
+- Hecked Mode!
+Randomize enemies' guns for a truly hecked playing experience.
 - A new boss!
 - Vanilla bugfixes
 - You can pet Junior \o/